Technical due diligence services

 What Most Investors Get Wrong About Tech Due Diligence

-Here's what I've found most investors miss.
-They often rely on superficial reviews or internal teams that lack deep, product-focused engineering experience.
-They check off boxes but don't dig into the actual long-term maintenance costs, the integration nightmares, or the true effort needed to fix underlying issues.
+Here's what I've found most investors miss in their M&A technical review.
+They often rely on superficial reviews, internal teams that lack deep, product-focused engineering experience, or generic checklists that don't scratch the surface.
+They check off boxes related to security certificates or uptime metrics but don't dig into the actual long-term maintenance costs, the integration nightmares with existing systems, or the true effort needed to fix underlying architectural issues.
 A quick glance won't uncover the real problems.
-You need someone who's built these systems end-to-end, who understands the nuances, and who can give you clear, actionable answers.
-That's the key difference.
+For example, an internal IT team might confirm the target company uses AWS, but they won't typically assess if the AWS environment is optimized, secure, or configured for disaster recovery.
+You need someone who's built these systems end-to-end, who understands the nuances of various tech stacks and modern development practices, and who can give you clear, actionable answers, not just a 'pass/fail' grade.
+That's the key difference: moving beyond compliance to strategic insight, understanding not just *what* the tech is, but *how* it will impact your business goals and bottom line for years to come.
+This expert perspective is what truly de-risks an acquisition.

 Key Takeaway

-Many investors overlook critical long-term technical debt by relying on superficial reviews or inexperienced internal teams.
+Many investors overlook critical long-term technical debt and strategic implications by relying on superficial reviews or inexperienced internal teams, missing the true state of the technology.

 11